 I was looking to hire a musician to play guitar at my son’s first birthday party.
 I figured it would be fun to have someone sing a Twinkle Twinkle/Wheels on the Bus/Yellow Submarine medley before we plied the kids with cake and got everyone the hell out of our house so that I could take a nap.

 First I asked the teacher from the little music class baby M. goes to if she’d be interested.
 It’s a brand name here in Brooklyn, one of the “cool music classes” with original songs about living in the city, taking cabs, tall buildings.
 After many inquiries, the lead performer finally gave me a quote: 300 clams.
 And that just really gave me pause.
-Sorry, but are you Linda Evangelista, the supermodel who famously claimed not to get out of bed for less than $10,000 a day?
-I’m talking 12 kids under five, maracas, maybe some scarves.
+Sorry,but I’m talking 12 kids under five, maracas, maybe some scarves.
 Forty-five minutes.

 One of the great things about living in New York City is that there are artists everywhere.
 Creative people who are shrewd and resourceful; they’re figuring out how to play music, act, write, paint – all while surviving in one of the world’s most expensive cities.
 Many of these folks have realized that parents will spend a ridiculous amount of money on their kids in the name of “enrichment.”
 That means they can ask a lot for lessons and birthday parties and people will pay it.
 And then they can afford to play their own music at night, go on auditions between gigs or pay rents on their studios.